-- 4.1 The program has a mission statement that defines its purpose. - 4.2 The program provides a well-structured curriculum that prepares students to practice as a limited scope X-ray machine operator. - 4.3 All clinical settings must be recognized by the JRCERT. - 4.4 The program provides timely, equitable, and educationally valid clinical experiences for all students. - 4.5 The program provides learning opportunities in advanced imaging and/or therapeutic technologies. - 4.6 The program assures an appropriate relationship between program length and the subject matter taught for the terminal award offered. - 4.7 The program measures didactic, laboratory, and clinical courses in clock hours and/or credit hours through the use of a consistent formula. - 4.8 The program provides timely and supportive academic and clinical advisement to students enrolled in the program. - 4.9 The program has procedures for maintaining the integrity of distance education courses.
+- 4.1 The program has a mission statement that defines its purpose. - 4.2 The program provides a well-structured curriculum that prepares students to practice in the professional discipline. - 4.3 All clinical settings must be recognized by the JRCERT. - 4.4 The program provides timely, equitable, and educationally valid clinical experiences for all students. - 4.5 The program provides learning opportunities in advanced imaging and/or therapeutic technologies. - 4.6 The program assures an appropriate relationship between program length and the subject matter taught for the terminal award offered. - 4.7 The program measures didactic, laboratory, and clinical courses in clock hours and/or credit hours through the use of a consistent formula. - 4.8 The program provides timely and supportive academic and clinical advisement to students enrolled in the program. - 4.9 The program has procedures for maintaining the integrity of distance education courses.